-Certificate Program in Theology: Offered through University College, this program requires twenty-five semester hours: two Scripture courses, both Old and New Testament; two of the following: Thl 325, 335, or 339; THL 250, 491, and 561; and two 300-499 level theology courses chosen in consultation with advisor.
+Certificate Program in Theology: Offered through University College, this program requires twenty-five semester hours: two Scripture courses, both Old and New Testament; two of the following: Thl 325, 335, or 339; THL 250, 491, and 561; and two 300-599 level theology courses chosen in consultation with advisor.

-THL 100 Religious Inquiry: Christianity in Context (3) I, II
+THL 100 Christianity in Context (3) I, II

 The study of religion as a universal human phenomenon and of Christianity within that context.
-Within that framework, students will be challenged to situate their own appropriation of faith.
+Within that framework, students will be challenged to situate their own appropriation of

-THL 101 Honors Religious Inquiry: Christianity in Context (3) (Same as THL 100) OD
+Honors Christianity in Context (3) (Same as THL 100) OD THL 101

-Open to student seligible to enroll in honors courses.
-Requires th consent of the Director of the Honors Program.
+Open to students eligible to enroll in honors courses.
+Requires the consent of the Director of the Honors Program.